tinted-theming/home/README.md

 * [Builder Guidelines](https://github.com/chriskempson/base16/blob/master/builder.md)
 * [File Guidelines](https://github.com/chriskempson/base16/blob/master/file.md)

+## Template Repositories

+To add your own template, submit a pull request to https://github.com/chriskempson/base16-templates-source and add your repository to the list below. **Repository naming scheme: base16-[template-name]** (with dashes as separators).

 ### Official Templates

 As a part of the Base16 Project, we maintain a number of templates.
 Each has